arsath-git/SeekhoApi/Readme.txt

 1) Api request taking more time to fetch data
 2) cast data not fount in json response

+Note: In the app/release path you can find the apk file

 Note: I have tried my best to complete this assignment even though iam loaded with task in my current job

 thankyou